Russell-Pollari/stripe2qbo/README.md

 > **Note:** 'TAX' and 'NON' are psuedo tax codes specific to US QBO accounts.
 If you're using a different QBO region, you'll need to change these.
 See [here](https://developer.intuit.com/app/developer/qbo/docs/develop/tutorials/transaction-tax-detail-entity-fields) for more info on setting up sales tax.

 Tax codes will not be created for you if they don't exist.
-To see a list of existing QBO tax codes with their ids:

-`$ python list_tax_codes.py`

 ## Syncing